 2.2.
 RWI Management

-In general, all committee members, even those with relevant RWI, may participate in the discussions of all topics covered by the writing committee.
-Individual members may not draft or vote on recommendations and/or text when they have relevant relationships, as defined in Section 2.1.4 above.
-For the purpose of tracking adherence to this policy, a confidential written vote is taken for every formal recommendation prior to external peer review and then again when recommendations are revised in response to peer review prior to submission of the final document for review and approval by the ACC Board of Trustees (BOT) and AHA Scientific Advisory and Coordinating Committee (SACC).
-The writing committee chair reviews the votes to ensure appropriate recusal of writing committee members with RWI and, in the interest of transparency, the record of recusals is published in the document by author and section.
+In general, all committee members, even those with relevant RWI, may participate in all discussions.
+However, writing committee members may not vote on recommendations if they have a relevant relationship as defined in Section 2.1.4 above.
+For the purpose of tracking adherence to this policy, a confidential written vote is taken for every document recommendation prior to external peer review and then again on recommendations that change as a result of peer review following the finalization of the draft prior to the Board review/approval process.† The writing committee chair must review all votes to ensure accurate recusal by all writing committee members.

-There are no RWI restrictions upon participation in the external peer review process, but reviewers must disclose all RWI related to the topic.
-The relevant relationships are published in an appendix to the document.
-This policy provides opportunity for comment from a variety of constituencies and assures that those with diverse viewpoints inform the content of the document.
+There are no RWI restrictions for participation in the external peer review process of a document; however, all reviewers must disclose all relevant RWI to the topic for publication in an online appendix of the document.
+This promotes the opportunity for comment on the document from a variety of constituencies/viewpoints to inform final document content.

-The ACC/AHA disclosure policy is cited in the published document and relevant RWI of authors and peer reviewers is published in the document appendix.
-In addition, to ensure transparency, a hyperlink to the updated comprehensive RWI of each author (in effect at the time of the writing effort) and TFPG/TFDS/TFPM member is included in the document.
-This information resides on www.acc.org and on myamericanheart.org.
+The College's disclosure policy is cited in the published document and relevant RWI of authors are published in a document appendix.
+In addition, to ensure complete transparency, a hyperlink to the comprehensive RWI of each author and peer reviewer (in effect at the time of the writing effort) and Document Oversight Group member (updated in real time) is included in the document.
+This information resides on www.acc.org.

 ACC SQC and CMC updated/clarified the policy on 8/21/18.